The State mechanism¶

 StandardState(variables=VariableCollection(independent_variables=[Variable(name='x', value_range=(-10, 10), allowed_values=None, units='', type=<ValueType.REAL: 'real'>, variable_label='', rescale=1, is_covariate=False)], dependent_variables=[Variable(name='y', value_range=None, allowed_values=None, units='', type=<ValueType.REAL: 'real'>, variable_label='', rescale=1, is_covariate=False)], covariates=[]), conditions= x 0 5.479121 1 -1.222431 2 7.171958 3 3.947361 4 -8.116453, experiment_data=Empty DataFrame Columns: [x, y] Index: [], models=[])

-to return a Delta of values with the appropriate field
+Fully equivalently, you can modify generate_conditions to return a Delta of values with the appropriate field

-names from State
+names from State:

 @autora.state.on_state